Part 5 in a continuing series.

 This learning experience is sometimes filled with failure.
 It is also filled with surprising joys and discoveries.
 But it starts with intentionality, taking risks, and humility.

 Dr. Ken Horiuchi is a frequent visitor to our church.
 He is a Japanese pastor and church planter who makes frequent trips to America and our church.
 We have developed a partnership over the years to cooperate on evangelistic projects here, in Japan and in the Philippines.
 One year we sent the chaplain to the Chicago Bulls and his wife along with our youth pastor to do basketball clinics in Japan as an evangelistic outreach.
 Another year, we sent Michael Jordan’s mother and sister to Japan to do a book signing tour.
 Michael’s sister, Roslyn, a dynamic believer in Christ and a current Moody Graduate School student, would introduce her Mother.
-Mrs. Jordan would speak [concerning her book about raising the Jordan children], and then her daughter would return, sing a song and present the gospel.
+Mrs. Jordan would speak [concerning her book about raising Michael Jordan and his siblings], and then her daughter would return, sing a song and present the gospel.
 On this side of the partnership, we have been involved in training Japanese interns to plant churches in Japan, housing Japanese exchange students, and many other evangelistic projects.

 Numerous times I asked Dr. Horiuchi if he wanted me to pick him up or take him to the airport for one of his overseas flights.
 Finally, after turning me down for about two years, my Japanese friend pulled me aside and told me, “In Japan, if you ask the question, it means you don’t want to do it.
 In my culture, you would say something like, ‘I will come and pick you up.’”